Dripdrop12/ipardalis/content/panther-chameleons-for-sale/_index.md

 +++
-title = "Panther Chameleons for sale | iPardalis" header_title = "iPardalis | Panther Chameleons for sale"
-id = "available"
-description = "Our individually-raised Panther Chameleons for sale are at least 3 months of age, healthy, vibrant, and ethically raised." banner = "img/ambilobe/rbbb-ambilobe"
+title = "Panther Chameleons for sale" header_title = "iPardalis | Panther Chameleons for sale | Vibrant, Healthy, and Selectively Bred" id = "available" description = "Our individually-raised Panther Chameleons for sale are at least 3 months of age, healthy, vibrant, and ethically raised." banner = "img/ambilobe/rbbb-ambilobe"